-THEE MORUS E Silded March 51, Dollar 70
+T hree Months Ended Ma rch 31, Dollar %

-2018 2017 Change Change
+2 2019 2018 Change Change

-Cost of sales \$ 225 \$ - \$ 225
+Cost of sales \$ 452 \$ 225 \$ 227 101%

-We recognized \$0.2 million in cost of sales related to Mepsevii, which was approved by the FDA in November 2017, which includes a reserve of \$0.2 million recorded for excess inventory.
-Prior to the approval, manufacturing and related costs were expensed; accordingly, these costs were not capitalized and as a result are not fully reflected in the costs of sales during the current period.
-If manufacturing and related costs were capitalized prior to the approval period, we expect that cost of sales for the three months ended March 31, 2018 would have been approximately \$0.4 million for our commercial product sales, which includes \$0.2 million of excess inventory reserves recorded for the three months ended March 31, 2018.
-We expect cost of sales to increase in relation to product revenues as we deplete these previously expensed inventories and in turn, the inventory cost of Mepsevii will increase as we produce and then sell Mepsevii product that has an inventory cost that reflects the full cost of manufacturing similar biologic products.
+We recognized an increase of \$0.2 million in cost of sales related to our approved products for the three months ended March 31, 2019, compared to the same period in 2018.
+The cost of sales includes a reserve for excess inventory of none and \$0.2 million, for the three months ended March 31, 2019 and 2018, respectively.
+Prior to the approval of our approved products, manufacturing and related costs were expensed; accordingly, these costs were not capitalized and as a result are not fully reflected in the costs of sales during the current period.
+If manufacturing and related costs were capitalized prior to the approval period, we expect that cost of sales for the three months ended March 31, 2019 and 2018 would have been approximately \$0.7 million and \$0.4 million, respectively, for our commercial product sales, which includes a reserve for excess inventory of none and \$0.2 million, respectively.
+We expect inventory to increase as we produce Mepsevii at costs that reflect the full costs of manufacturing similar biologic products.
+Similarly, we expect cost of sales to increase in relation to product revenues as we deplete inventories that we had expensed prior to receiving FDA approval.